 - Copy of the original (and certified translation if the document is not issued in English or French) official transcripts of study results from university, starting after high school.

 - Official proof from the student’s university that they are in the top 10% of their class.
 This should be on signed letterheaded paper and bear an official stamp.
+This document is not mandatory but highly recommended.

 - Copy of professional cybersecurity certifications if relevant.